dogukanayd/config2fs/README.md

 ## Contributing
 Feel free to open issues or PRs if you have suggestions or bug reports.

+## Ideas for Future Development
+   - We can support the templates for the created files.
+For example; inside the yaml file we can define the template for the go.mod file and the tool can generate the go.mod file with the given template.

 ## License
 MIT
 # config2fs